Strachu/RealTimeTabSynchronizer/README.md

 sudo addgroup tabsynchronizer
 sudo usermod -g tabsynchronizer tabsynchronizer
 ```
+6. If created new user for the service, remember to grant him permissions (at least read) to the service directory,
-6. Install the server application as a service:
+7. Install the server application as a service:
 ```
 echo '[Unit]
 Description=A server component for RealTimeTabSynchronizer